-Letter of Assist (LOA): Definition, usage, other matters, contents
+Letter of assist: definition, usage, other matters, contents

-1. Definition of a Letter of Assist
+Definition of a letter of assist

-(a) An LOA is a legally binding contractual document between the United Nations and a Government.
-It provides the appropriate authority for procurement of services on behalf of the United Nations;

-(b) The LOA will specify whether the United Nations will provide services from the Government or requests the Government to provide these directly to a Mission;

-(c) The LOA will also specify how reimbursement will be made.
+- 1. A letter of assist is defined as follows: - (a) A letter of assist (LOA) is a legally binding contractual document between the United Nations and a Government.
+It provides the appropriate authority for procurement of services on behalf of the United Nations; - (b) The LOA will specify whether the United Nations will provide services from the Government or requests the Government to provide these directly to a Mission; - (c) The LOA will also specify how reimbursement will be made.

+Uses of a letter of assist
-2. An LOA is used when:

-(a) A special need arises for essential equipment or services that are not available through normal sources of supply in the mission area, and a contingent's home country is the only logical source of supply;

-(b) The items or services required by the mission are not covered by the MOU;

-(c) A troop-contributing country contributes aircraft or vessels to a mission;

-(d) A troop-contributing country will carry out the deployment/redeployment of personnel and equipment using its own capacities;

-(e) A troop-contributing country will carry out the rotation of personnel using its own capacities.
+- 2. A letter of assist is used when: - (a) A special need arises for essential equipment or services that are not available through normal sources of supply in the mission area, and a contingent's home country is the only logical source of supply; - (b) The items or services required by the mission are not covered by the MOU; - (c) A troop-contributing country contributes aircraft or vessels to a mission; - (d) A troop-contributing country will carry out the deployment/redeployment of personnel and equipment using its own capacities; - (e) A troop-contributing country will carry out the rotation of personnel using its own capacities.

-3. Other matters
+Other matters

-(a) An LOA is required either by United Nations Headquarters or the troopcontributing country;

-(b) All supplies and equipment must be requested through the Mission supply system.
-United Nations Headquarters will approve or reject the request;

-(c) Equipment/services must be authorized (operationally needed) by the mission Force Commander;

-(d) An LOA can involve services such as transportation of personnel/ equipment or equipment not covered in the MOU;

-(e) An LOA is finalized by United Nations Headquarters and signed by the United Nations and the Government.
+- 3. Other matters concerning the letter of assist include the following: - (a) An LOA is required either by United Nations Headquarters or the troop-contributing country; - (b) All supplies and equipment must be requested through the Mission supply system.
+United Nations Headquarters will approve or reject the request; - (c) Equipment/services must be authorized (operationally needed) by the mission Force Commander; - (d) An LOA can involve services such as transportation of personnel/equipment or equipment not covered in the MOU; - (e) An LOA is finalized by United Nations Headquarters and signed by the United Nations and the Government.

-4. Contents of LOA
+Contents of a letter of assist

-LOA documents comprise the cover letter and the general terms and conditions.
+- 4. The letter of assist comprises the cover letter and the general terms and conditions.
 The cover letter and general terms and conditions constitute the entire LOA:

-(a) The cover letter may include, but is not limited to, the following elements:
+- (a) The cover letter may include, but is not limited to, the following elements:

 - LOA number

 - Country/United Nations mission/year/LOA number for the specific mission

-- The purpose of the LOA
+- The purpose of the letter of assist

 - Requirements

 - What kind of service or equipment

 - Reimbursement

-- Overall regulations for reimbursement;
+- Overall regulations for reimbursement

-(b) The general terms and conditions may include, but are not limited to, the following elements:
+- (b) The general terms and conditions may include, but are not limited to, the following elements:

 - Services

 - Reimbursement

 - Detailed regulations regarding time frame for payment, invoices, receipts and relevant division/department at United Nations Headquarters

 - Aircraft call signs (if the provision is for air transportation)

 - Facilities provided by the United Nations

 - Reporting accidents or incidents

-- Safety
+- · Safety

-- Claims and insurance
+- · Claims and insurance

 - Tax exemption

 - Circumstances for changes by the Government or by the United Nations

 - Termination

 - Future commitments

 - Modifications

 - Settlement of disputes

 - Privileges and immunities

 - Force majeure.